Skip to main content

 1. Eczema is contagious: As previously explained, eczema is not contagious, instead, it is a genetic condition.
 People usually assume that the itching caused by eczema may be contagious, meaning they can get eczema if they touch someone with the condition.

 2. Family history means your baby will certainly have eczema: This is not true.
-Having a family history of Eczema may increase the risk of having it in childhood or adulthood but it’s not necessary that babies will be born with eczema or have it in early childhood.
+Having a family history of Eczema may increase the risk of having it in childhood or adulthood but babies don’t need to be born with eczema or have it in early childhood.

 3. Eczema is caused by stress: There is an indirect link between stress with eczema.
 It triggers the flare-up and does not actually cause it.